 The availability of new CTFs ceased from January 2011, as did government contributions to the accounts.
 Existing CTFs however continue to benefit from tax free investment growth.
 No withdrawals are possible until the child reaches age 18.
-However, the child's friends and family are able to contribute up to an overall total of £3,720 a year and it is possible to move the account to another provider.

-Junior Individual Savings Account (ISA)
+However, the child's friends and family are able to contribute up to an overall total of £3,840 from 6 April 2014 and is further increased to £4,000 a year from 1 July 2014.
+It is possible to move the account to another provider and by April 2015 it is expected that it will be possible to transfer the investment to a Junior Individual Savings Account (ISA).